 Housing Discrimination

 The Fair Housing Act prohibits discriminatory practices such as the denial of housing to individuals from protected classes.
-Property owners in North Carolina, West Virginia, and other states across the country also must not discriminate against families with children.
-You can file a lawsuit for discrimination in violation of the housing act.
+Property owners in North Carolina, West Virginia, and other states across the country must always provide fair housing postings and a reasonable accommodation policy, while not discriminating against families with children.
+You can file a lawsuit for discrimination in violation of the Housing Act.

 In cases related to housing discrimination, agencies such as the Housing Authority may need to revise their policies to ensure fairness for permanent residents and newly-hired lawful permanent residents.
 Settlement terms may also include updates to employment eligibility verification processes, ensuring compliance with legal requirements and preventing unlawful employment practices.